Belo Horizonte: Economy

 Belo Horizonte receives large numbers of visitors, as it is in the Brazilian main economic axis, exerting influence even on other states.
 Multinational and Brazilian companies, such as Google, Deloitte, Thoughtworks, Localiza and Oi, maintain offices in the city.
 The service sector plays a very important role in the economy of Belo Horizonte, being responsible for 85% of the city's Gross Domestic Product (GDP), with other industry making up most of the remaining 15%.
-Belo Horizonte has a developed industrial sector, being traditionally a hub of the Brazilian steel-makingl and metallurgical industries, as the state of Minas Gerais has always been very rich in minerals, specifically iron ore.
+Belo Horizonte has a developed industrial sector, being traditionally a hub of the Brazilian steel-making and metallurgical industries, as the state of Minas Gerais has always been very rich in minerals, specifically iron ore.

 Belo Horizonte is the distribution and processing centre of a rich agricultural and mining region and the nucleus of a burgeoning industrial complex.
 Production is centred on steel, steel products, automobiles, and textiles.
 Gold, manganese, and gemstones mined in the surrounding region are processed in the city.

 The main industrial district of the city was set during the 1940s in Contagem, a part of greater Belo Horizonte.
 Multinational companies like FIAT (which opened its plant in Betim in 1974), Arcelor, and Toshiba have subsidiaries in the region, along with textiles like Group Rachelle Textil, Ematex and Cedro Textil, cosmetic, food, chemicals, pharmaceuticals, furnishing and refractory companies.

 Among the companies headquartered in the city are steel producer Açominas (held by Gerdau, one of the largest multinationals originated in Brazil); Usiminas; Belgo-Mineira (held by Arcelor); Acesita (partially held by Arcelor); mobile communication Vivo; and Telecom Italia Mobile, Dasein Executive Search, executive coaching company, as well as the NYSE-listed electrical company CEMIG.
 Leading steel product makers Sumitomo Metals of Japan and Vallourec of France also have plans to construct an integrated steel works on the outskirts of the city.